felipekunzler/kubernetes-microservices-poc/README.md

 * [Cart service](./cart/) written in Go and Redis
 * [Product service](./product/) written in Java 11, Spring Boot and PostgreSQL

+## Running locally with Docker
+* Run all services locally in Docker with `docker-compose up --build`

+## Running locally with Kubernetes
+* Coming soon

 ## Todo
 * Products
     * Generate API schema on build